renfyn/privoxy-cloudformation/README.md

 ## About

-It's an AWS cloudformation stack to create your own privoxy server using spot instance.
+It's an AWS cloudformation stack to create your own sock proxy server using spot instance.

 ## Requirements